iniciativaproxima/iniciativaproxima.github.io/impact.md

 ---
 layout: about
-title: sample content
+title: Impact & Previous Editions
-description: Talks, roundtables, coffee breaks!
+description: We are commited to creating opportunities for young talents.
 image: assets/images/pic01.jpg
 ---